 Plan the route.

 Carefully plan the trench route to minimize property damage and avoid other utility lines while meeting your needs.
-It’s also important to determine the depth and slope that your project requires, and remember to add width to the trench at corners and junctions.
-By carefully taking the time to plan in advance, you can avoid having to change your route after you start digging.
+It’s also important to determine the depth and slope that your project requires.
+Remember to add width to the trench at corners and junctions.
+Advanced planning can help you avoid having to change your route after you start digging.

 Determine the soil type.

-Once you know the type of soil you will be digging, you will know whether or not you have loose stony soils, sandy soils, or wet, marshy soil that will make excavating the trench difficult and potentially dangerous.
+Soil type can make the project more difficult.
+Determine what you are working with before you begin to excavate.
+Loose stony soils, sandy soils, or wet, marshy soil make excavating the trench difficult and potentially dangerous.
 In these situations, you will need to plan for and take additional precautions, such as shoring, de-watering and benching.

 Obtain the equipment.

 Renting a mini excavator can save a lot of work on large jobs.
 Backhoes and even trackhoes may be needed if the project requires a very deep and/or long trench.
-Unless you are already experienced with operating this heavy equipment, it may be cheaper and safer to hire a professional excavator.
+If you are an experienced heavy equipment operator, proceed with caution.
+In the long run, it may be cheaper and safer to hire a professional excavator.

 New England Enterprises offers excavation services and can help you with your utility trenching project with less hassle and potential issues.
 To schedule a consultation for your project, contact New England Enterprises.